Lanczos algorithm for lattice QCD matrix elements: Noise the Strange Scalar Current

 We diagnose the remaining spurious states using the CW test~\cite{Cullum:1981,Cullum:1985} as in Ref.~\cite{Wagman:2024rid}.
 To do so, we define $\tilde{T}^{(m)}$ as $T^{(m)}$ with the first row and first column removed and diagonalize it to obtain the $m-1$ CW values $\tilde{\lambda}^{(m)}_l$.
 Ritz values of spurious states will have a matching CW value $\tilde{\lambda}^{(m)}_l$; non-spurious states will not.
 Thus, we keep all states in $H$ which satisfy

 where $\epsilon^{\mathrm{CW}(m)}$ is some threshold value, and

-restricting the minimum only the real CW values; when there are none, we accept all states.
-As noted in Ref.~\cite{Wagman:2024rid}, results are sensitive to the cut $\epsilon^{\mathrm{CW}(m)}$ and thus the procedure to choose it introduces the primary source of hyperparameter dependence in these methods.
+restricting the minimum to only the real CW values; when there are none, we accept all states.
+As noted in Ref.~\cite{Wagman:2024rid}, results are sensitive to the cut $\epsilon^{\mathrm{CW}(m)}$ and thus the procedure to choose it introduces the primary source of hyperparameter dependence in these methods (studied further in \cref{sec:lattice:xchecks}).
 In this work, we use a simple heuristic choice versus the more extensive analysis employed in Ref.~\cite{Wagman:2024rid}, taking

 where $|H|$ is the number of states in $H$.
 We adopt the relatively permissive $a = 10$ and $b = 1$ and rely on outlier-robust estimators to compensate for mistuning, as discussed below.
 The surviving subset are identified as the physical ones.